zoso10/6px-api-docs/README.md

 }
 ```

-> **Height and/or width are required parameters.
-Automatic proprotions provided if either parameter is omitted.**
+> **Note**: Height and/or width are required parameters.
+Automatic proportions provided if either parameter is omitted.

 ### CROP